1Px-Vision/Emerging_Vision_Technology/README.md

 # Emerging_Vision_Technology

-Emerging vision technology, particularly Single-Pixel Imaging (SPI) cameras, has garnered significant attention in recent years.
+In recent years, emerging vision technology, particularly Single-Pixel Imaging (SPI) cameras, has garnered significant attention.
 This work provides an overview of the advancements and applications of this innovative imaging technique.
 SPI utilizes improved reconstruction algorithms, enabling the reconstruction of images from compressed measurements obtained using a single detector element.
 The miniaturization and integration of this technology have led to its incorporation into compact and portable devices, expanding its range of potential applications.
 Real-time imaging and video capture capabilities have been achieved, allowing for dynamic scene capture and analysis.
 Enhanced sensitivity and resolution have been achieved through novel hardware